chebfun/chebsite/docs/functions/chebfun2v/surf.md

 ---
-title: """surf"""
+title: "surf"
 layout: function-reference-item
-class_name: """chebfun2v"""
+class_name: "chebfun2v"
-function_name: """surf"""
+function_name: "surf"
-snippet: """Plot of the surface represented by a CHEBFUN2V."""
+snippet: "Plot of the surface represented by a CHEBFUN2V."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- SURF Plot of the surface represented by a CHEBFUN2V.
+<pre class="help-text"> SURF Plot of the surface represented by a CHEBFUN2V.

   SURF(F) is the surface plot of F, where F is a CHEBFUN2V with three components.